intel/cm-compiler/clang/compute_sdk/docs/cmcuserguide/cmcuserguide.rst

 Preferable way is to use CM_GENX and CM_GENX_REVID only

-Macros like CM_GEN12, etc, will be deprecated soon and will probnably not appear for new features.
+Macros like CM_GEN12, etc, will be deprecated soon and will probably not appear for new features.

 3 C for Metal Header Files